sid030sid/sid030sid.github.io/index.md

 ## About Me

 I am a Student Research Assistant at the Service-centric Networking Lab (SNET) of Technical University Berlin, driven by a passion for advancing innovative technologies in Decentralized Identity and Decentralized Systems Engineering.
-Building on my Master's studies in Data Science and Engineering, I strive to combine this expertise with my research at SNET to contribute to the evolving field of Trustworthy AI.
-In a world where AI increasingly shapes our lives, ensuring its trustworthiness is vital for upholding democratic values.
-I firmly believe that privacy is democracy, and that AI systems must adhere to ethical principles to promote fairness and accountability.
-What inspires me most about Trustworthy AI is its unique blend of technical and interdisciplinary challenges.
-By integrating computer science, ethics, and societal perspectives, it provides the opportunity to design systems that are safe, verifiable, and privacy-preserving—key to building a just and equitable future.
 My enthusiasm for research stems from the excitement of tackling complex problems, exploring innovative ideas, and contributing to impactful solutions.
 I deeply enjoy the process of reading, writing, and presenting research that has the potential to drive meaningful change.

+After completing my Master's in Data Science and Engineering, I aim to combine my expertise in AI with my research at SNET to advance the evolving field of Trustworthy AI.
+In a world where AI plays an ever-growing role in shaping our lives, ensuring its trustworthiness is essential for safeguarding democratic values such as privacy, accountability, and the decentralization of power.

 ## Research Interests